rebelot/heirline.nvim/cookbook.md

 Note that no condition equals to `true`, so make sure that all your statuslines but the last one have a condition set at their top-level.

-**IMPORTANT**: Statuslines conditions are evaluate sequentially, so make sure that their order makes sense!
+**IMPORTANT**: Statuslines conditions are evaluated sequentially, so make sure that their order makes sense!
 Ideally, you should order them from stricter to looser conditions.
 You can always write the `init` function yourself and leverage the `pick_child` table to have full control.
 See the implementation